devapurva/react-javascript-underthehood/javascript/concat/understanding-concat.md

 ---

 🧠 With this, you're not just using concat() --- you're understanding why and how it works.
 And more importantly, how to re-implement it from scratch like a true JavaScript dev under the hood.

+If you need further clarification or more examples, feel free to ask me on [LinkedIn](https://www.linkedin.com/in/apurva-wadekar/) or [Send me an email](mailto:devapurva94@gmail.com) !
+For more details, you can refer to MDN Web Docs on [Function.prototype.concat()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat).

+---